ErikFortune/fgv/libraries/ts-json/docs/ts-json.converters.json.md

 ## Converters.json variable

-A simple validating JSON converter.
+A simple validating [JSON converter](./ts-json.jsonconverter.md)<!-- -->.
 Converts unknown to JSON or fails if the unknown contains any invalid JSON values.

 **Signature:**